kammitama5/kammitama5.github.io/_posts/2017-5-8-Monday-May-8th.md

   I don't think it's enough for me to just *be a developer*.
 I want to be a *good* one.
   So I try to keep learning, and definitely don't shut myself off from learning a new language, trying something out, etc. Especially at this stage, it's okay to fail.

+## Today's exploration -> Building a Game Engine

-Anyways, there are neat tricks like:
+In this particular one, there are neat tricks like:

 - hold alt and you can drag and select a group of objects